MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 > [!NOTE]
 > The following steps will create pipelines that **build and deploy for each environment** (Validation, Test and Production).
 However, you may want to only build and deploy for Validation and Test and then deploy the artifacts from the Test build to Production.
 Included in [the section following this section](#create-the-solution-deployment-pipeline-optional) are instructions for doing the latter.
 If this is your preferred method of setting up the pipelines follow the steps below for **only the Validation and Test environment** and then skip to the next section to see how to configure your release pipeline.

-1. In Azure DevOps, go to the **Repo** that contains the [Pipelines folder you committed](#clone-the-yaml-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder
+1. In DevOps, go to the **Repo** that contains the [Pipelines folder you committed](#clone-the-yaml-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder

 1. Open the sample deployment pipeline (that is, **build-deploy-validation-SampleSolution.yml, build-deploy-test-SampleSolution.yml or build-deploy-prod-SampleSolution.yml**) and copy the YAML to use in your new Pipeline. **Note the name of this repo** for use in your pipeline.